zteifel/esphome-gecko/README.md

 └─────────────────┘               └──────────────────┘             └─────────────┘
 ```

 **Key Design Decision:** The Arduino acts as a "dumb" I2C proxy.
 All protocol encoding/decoding happens on the ESP32, which can be updated over WiFi (OTA).
-This eliminates the need to physically access the spa for firmware updates.
+This eliminates the need to physically access the spa for firmware updates and make uses of the arduino i2c capability how handlings the multi-master and large i2c messages.

 ## Table of Contents